Lung Biopsy: My Experience

 And I was done!
 They told me I could get dressed, go home and my doctor would contact me.
 I was amazed the entire process was so easy and so fast I was really nervous for nothing.

-While my experience was relatively easy, there are still some side effects you need to look out for:
+While my experience was relatively easy, there are still some risks and side effects you need to look out for:1

 I have had 3 biopsies and have never had any of the side effects.
 At most, I was sleepy when I got home from the relaxation sedative they gave me.